 - Compromised immune system.

-- Infection may arise from poorly cooked food, cooked food that has been left too long at room temperature or from uncooked food.
+- Infection may arise from poorly cooked food, from cooked food that has been left too long at room temperature or from uncooked food.
 Insufficient reheating of food not only fails to kill bacteria but may speed up multiplication and increase the bacterial load ingested.
 Even if reheating of cooked food kills bacteria, enterotoxins such as staphylococcal exotoxin are not destroyed.

 - Gastroenteritis should be suspected if there is a sudden change in stool consistency to loose or watery stools and/or a sudden onset of vomiting.